Introduction to computational biology 1000-2N03BO

 Skills:

-2. Can use advanced bioinformatics tools.
+2. Can use advanced bioinformatics tools to analyze experimental data.

 Competences: